apocalyptech/bl3-cli-saveedit/README.md

 # Installation

-This editor requires [Python 3](https://www.python.org/), and has been tested on 3.7, 3.8, 3.9, and 3.10.
+This editor requires [Python 3](https://www.python.org/), and has been tested on 3.9 through 3.12.
 It also requires the [protobuf package](https://pypi.org/project/protobuf/).

 The easiest way to install this app is via `pip`/`pip3`.
 Once Python 3 is installed, you should be able to run this to install the app: